ExpressionEngine/ExpressionEngine-User-Guide/source/general/404pages.rst

 ---------

 Often URLs entered by hand are not typed correctly, especially if the URL includes the title of an entry.
-Its easier to enter in the URL if it's site name and then a template group.
+Avoiding mistyped URLs is much easier when entering just a site name and a template group.
 For example:

 www.example.com/blog/